When is a battlefield like a factory floor? When you’re using enhanced reality headsets.

 “If you’re already working at a desk,” Ballard noted, “you already have access [to data.]”

 APX Labs builds the software that brings smart glasses to life.
-The story of APX Labs began in 2010 when we created software that provided a "Terminator Vision" capability to the US Military.
-The software we built enables soldiers to s... read more »
+The story of APX Labs began in 2010 when we created software that provided a "Terminator Vision" capability to the US Military...
+All APX Labs news »